racai-ai/RobinASR/README.md

 If you are using this repository, please cite the following [paper](https://academiaromana.ro/sectii2002/proceedings/doc2020-4/11-Avram_Tufis.pdf) as a thank you to the authors:

 ```
-Avram, A.M., Vasile, P.Ă.I.Ș. and Tufis, D., 2020, October.
+Avram, A.M., Păiș, V. and Tufis, D., 2020, October.
 Towards a Romanian end-to-end automatic speech recognition based on Deepspeech2.
 In Proc.
 Rom.
 Acad.
 Ser.
 A (Vol. 21, pp. 395-402).
 ```

 or in BibTeX format: